htho/CEEPROM/README.md

 CEEPROM
 =======

-An Arduino library to store multiple arrays of different sizes in EEPROM without keeping track of their adresses.
+An Arduino library to store values of different types and multiple arrays of different sizes in EEPROM without keeping track of their adresses.

 In order to use CEEPROM you need to